-Disabled People Won’t Exist Some Day (and That’s Okay)
+Disabled People Won’t Exist Some Day

 I have cerebral palsy.
 It’s a broad term for a wide array of physical and mental disabilities caused by damage to the cerebral cortex (the part of the brain responsible for stuff like speech and motor control).
 It’s a birth defect and it will become rarer as science is able to prevent it by avoiding the underlying causes or through early detection and selective abortion.